haya-ehab/JavaScript-Learning/README.md

 # 📚 Learning JavaScript

 Welcome to my JavaScript learning journey! 🚀
 This repository contains my notes, code snippets, mini-projects, and exercises as I learn and practice JavaScript — the language of the web.
+I Also Used JavaScript By Mosh

 ---
 ## 🧠 Topics Covered